mikebrady/sps-alsa-explore/README.md

 It also suggests the frame rate and format that would be chosen by Shairport Sync in automatic mode.

 ## Docker Image
 `sps-alsa-explore` is available on the Docker Hub at [mikebrady/sps-alsa-explore](https://hub.docker.com/r/mikebrady/sps-alsa-explore).
+Be sure to expose all `/dev/snd/*` device nodes to the container, i.e. `docker run -it --rm --device /dev/snd/ mikebrady/sps-alsa-explore`.

 Alternatively, you can build it using the following guide.

 ## Building